MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/azureml-model-management-sdk/service-response.md

-    A convenience function to look up a output values by name.
+    A convenience function to look up an output value by name.

 ### Arguments